Music Requirements

 The following courses count toward the Music History requirement for majors and minors.
 Additional courses may be approved by the department.

-MU 234 History of Rock
+- MU 234 History of Rock

-MU255 Sounding the Great Migration: 1900-1945
+- MU 255 Sounding the Great Migration: 1900-1945

 Requirements for the Major in Music-Interdisciplinary Computation

-Music 111, 181, 182, 282, and 491 or 492 (in collaboration with computer science); one 200-level or higher music elective that has a computational or digital focus; two semesters of applied lessons (both of which must be taken on the same instrument and for credit); Computer Science 151, 231, 251 or 252; two of 351, 365, or other approved 300- or 400-level courses.
+Music 111, 181, 182, 282, and 491 or 492 (in collaboration with computer science); one 200-level or higher music (MU 153 may also be counted as an elective); two semesters of applied lessons (both of which must be taken on the same instrument and for credit); Computer Science 151, 231, 251 or 252; two of 351, 365, or other approved 300- or 400-level courses.

 The point scale for retention of the major applies to all courses in music and computer science.
 No requirement for the major may be taken satisfactory/unsatisfactory.